-The online design for the circular economy certificate provides students and working professionals the skills necessary to succeed in the emerging field of the circular economy, where businesses are focused on redesigning products to be less resource intensive and can readily be transformed into new products at the end of their life.
+The design for the circular economy certificate on the Coursera platform provides students and working professionals the skills necessary to succeed in the emerging field of the circular economy, where businesses are focused on redesigning products to be less resource intensive and can readily be transformed into new products at the end of their life.

 Career opportunities in this field are expanding rapidly within business, government and nonprofit enterprises.